We believe that 'play is children’s work' (Susan Isaac) and that young children learn most effectively through the medium of play.

 Key-persons will share with parent’s observations of their child’s first session and will ask for reflections on their experiences.

 Baseline assessments will be undertaken within the first 3- 4 weeks of a child starting at Histon Early Years Centre, which will inform practitioner’s initial assessment of each child and help create individual next steps.
-This information will be discussed with parents during sharing week opportunities.
+There will be an opportunity for parents to meet the key workers and explore the environment on our Saturday meet and greet morning.

-During the second half-term we will be exploring a project related to ‘trees’, using our assessment and observation information we will plan activities and experiences which develop children’s creative and critical thinking, helping them explore and develop shared interests and promote their personal fascinations.
+During the second half-term we will continue with our project related to ‘belonging’, using our assessment and observation information we will plan activities and experiences which develop children’s creative and critical thinking, helping them explore and develop shared interests and promote their personal fascinations.

-We offer a family light and dark exploration evening, learn about festivals with a light and dark element and begin to think about celebrating Christmas.
+We offer a family light and dark exploration evening to learn about festivals with a light and dark element and begin to think about celebrating Christmas.